andizuend/2D_Polarity_Volatility_lumping/README.md

 -----
 ## Understanding the generated output
 > [!NOTE]
 > Generally, after running the lumping framework program, you will find several sets of files in folder `Output_lumping`.
 The recommended mode is to automatically relable the output file (case) numbers to the 1260–1264 range, which is enabled in the `SETTINGS_2DLumping.txt` file by default.
-The reason for this relabeling is to generate a numbering sequence consistent with the input requirements of the AIOMFAC equilibrium gas–particle partitioning programs (not included; see Amaladhasan et al. for examples).
+The reason for this relabeling is to generate a numbering sequence consistent with the input requirements of the AIOMFAC equilibrium gas–particle partitioning program (not included; see Amaladhasan et al. for examples).
 > When such relabeling is enabled, the 4-digit number part of the file names carry the following meaning:
   - 1260: full input system data (non-lumped reference case)
   - 1261: system of surrogates selected with the medoid method